Xenophon Kalamatiano

 Hartman

-Found several article - and this title while researching "The Tragic Fate of Kalamatiano:
+Found several articles - and this book title while researching "The Tragic Fate of Kalamatiano:

 America's Man in Moscow "- Richard D. Spence